tybottorff/bottorffdocs/notes/literature_notes.md

  - hematologic irAEs present earlier, gastrointestinal, dermatologic, musculoskeletal irAEs present later
  - history of autoimmune disorder increases irAE risk
  - chemotherapy in combination with ICI increases irAE risk
+# Incidence and severity of immune-related hepatitis after dual checkpoint therapy is linked to younger age independent of herpes virus immunity
+ - **surprising given other literature showing increased irAE incidences in older patients**
 # Incidence of Endocrine Dysfunction Following the Use of Different Immune Checkpoint Inhibitor Regimens
  - high incidence of endocrine dysfunction (hypo/hyper-thyroidism) in patients receiving ICI (immune checkpoint inhibitor) regimens, higher with combination therapy
 # Incidence of immune-related adverse events and its association with treatment outcomes: the MD Anderson Cancer Center experience